 This is a wrapper of glm.
 The function does the following steps:

-1. Compute exposure by calling exposure on the LHS.
+1. Compute exposure by calling exposure on the LHS (dependent variable).

 2. Modify the formula so that the model is on adoption as a function of exposure and whatever covariates the user specifies.